opendocsg/slw-judgments-backfill/2009_SGCA_24/report.md

  (a) In view of the “strong international public policy ... in favour of the arbitration of international commercial disputes” (at [87] of the Decision), the Tribunal must make every reasonable effort to give effect to the Arbitration Agreement.

- (b) The Arbitration Agreement was not contrary to the law as “the rules of an arbitral institution can be legally divorced from the administration of an arbitration by that institution” (at [104]) (citing Bovis Lend Lease Pte Ltd v Jay-Tech Marine & Projects Pte Ltd [2005] SGHC 91 (“ Bovis Lend Lease ”)).
+ (b) The Arbitration Agreement was not contrary to the law as “the rules of an arbitral institution can be legally divorced from the administration of an arbitration by that institution” (at [104]) (citing Bovis Lend Lease Pte Ltd v Jay-Tech Marine & Projects Pte Ltd <span class="citation">[2005] SGHC 91</span> (“ Bovis Lend Lease ”)).

  (c) The Arbitration Agreement was not inoperable due to a lack of capacity on the part of the SIAC to administer an arbitration conducted under the ICC Rules, and the SIAC was capable of administering the arbitration in accordance with the Arbitration Agreement, performing mutatis mutandis the functions assigned by the ICC Rules to the ICC by the various institutions it had